-Susan Finney, a retired educator, gives some tips in making a reader’s theater meaningful and enjoyable:
+Susan Finney, a retired educator, gives some tips for making a reader’s theater meaningful and enjoyable:

 - Choose only the scripts that are fun to act out with good dialogue.
 “Boring scripts are no better than boring stories.”

-- Start slowly and take time.
-In this way, the participants “will feel comfortable in the performance mode.”
+- Start slowly and let the participants take their time so they can “feel comfortable in the performance mode.”

 - Model the part of each character and match the role to the assigned reader.

 - Combine parts if there are too many.
-Then, cut out unnecessary scenes and characters.
+Cut out unnecessary scenes and characters.

 - Scripts are not to be taken strictly as they are.
-Modify them if they work better in any way.
+The reader may modify them if they work better in any way.

-The key to organizing Esther’s reader’s theater is a well-written script.
-Don’t you agree?
+The key to a successful reader’s theater is a well-written script.

-With this, make sure that the script conveys the appropriate feelings and emotions of the scenes.
-And, of course, make sure that everyone has a role to play.
+Make sure that it conveys the appropriate feelings and emotions of the scenes.
+Everyone should have a role to play as well.

-Some portions can be read in chorus.
-On the other hand, some can be read individually or by pairs.
+Some portions can be read in chorus while some can be read individually or in pairs.

 In addition, utilize your imagination and creativity.
-You may use sound effects to play in the background.
-In this way, the performance will become livelier and more meaningful.
+You may use sound effects to play in the background to make the presentation livelier and more meaningful.

 Why is it easier to do than roleplaying?

-- You don’t have to memorize your lines.
+- The participants don’t have to memorize their lines.

-- You don’t necessarily need costumes, props, lights, cameras, and other equipment.
+- They don’t necessarily need costumes, props, lights, cameras, and other equipment.

-- You just have to focus on reading and expression.
+- They just have to focus on reading and expression.

 Interactive storytelling is different from your usual storytelling.

 As the name implies, it is interactive.
-Meaning, your kids can recite lines or ask questions.
-Plus, it also uses props, costumes, and sounds that hook the listeners’ attention.
+That means your kids can ask questions while you tell a story.
+You can also use props, costumes, and sounds to make it more interesting.

-Thus, it stimulates all senses into the learning process.
+Doing so stimulates all senses in the learning process.